SeLite/SeLite.github.io/DocumentationStandard.md

 but rather as a value of a defined constant.
 ~~~

 ## Headers IDs must be the same as their text
-Don't use [Kramdown-specific header IDs](http://kramdown.gettalong.org/syntax.html#specifying-a-header-id), since they don't show up well with Markdown Viewer in Firefox.
+Don't use [Kramdown-specific header IDs](http://kramdown.gettalong.org/syntax.html#specifying-a-header-id), since they don't work in Markdown Viewer in Firefox..

 ## Generating 'raw' links
 GitHub doesn't serve 'Raw' versions of most file types with their MIME, except for images (because of security).
 So we use [htmlpreview.github.io](http://htmlpreview.github.io) for .html files.
 For any other files, e.g. .xml, .xsl or .js, use [rawgit.com](http://rawgit.com).

 In detail: Use _htmlpreview.github.io_ rather than _rawgit.com_ for .html, because if you pass a generic Github URL (rather than a commit hash or a tag), _htmlpreview.github.io_ fetches the latest commit of that file.
 So we don't have to update those _htmlpreview.github.io_ links.
 However, production _cdn.rawgit.com_ caches the files.
 So if you change e.g. _\<add-on's-name\>/src/chrome/content/reference.xml_ or _extension-sequencer/src/chrome/content/selenese_reference_to_html.xsl_, then update all _cdn.rawgit.com_ URLs to use the new commit hash or tag.

-## Updating links to cdn.rawgit.com
+### Updating links to cdn.rawgit.com
 Navigate to [github.com/selite/selite](https://github.com/selite/selite) > 'latest commit XYZ...' link near middle top > 'Browse files' button near the right top > locate the file > 'Raw' button.
 The URL will start with _https://raw.githubusercontent.com/selite/selite/XYZ.../\<add-on's-name\>/src/chrome/..._ Then append the path part of that URL to _https://cdn.rawgit.com/_, i.e. _https://cdn.rawgit.com/selite/selite/XYZ.../\<add-on's-name\>/src/chrome/..._

 Apply similar steps to SelBlocksGlobal.